 The answer:

 "Certainly!
-We shall soon be able to buy 'super'-navigation receivers
+Soon to buy 'super'-navigation receivers attached

-FKF offers the best possible ratio between
+FKF offers best possible ratio between

-navigational accuracy and battery saving.
+navigation accuracy and battery saving."

 The answer:

-"We all are God's laborers and Lord Jesus Christ is waiting for
+"We all are God's laborers and Lord Jesus Christ is waiting

 There are many ways of serving the Lord.
-An important way is to

 It was asked: